im-rahulr/gemini-cli/README.md

 1. **Choose authentication method:** Sign in with your personal Google account
 2. **Browser authentication:** CodeCraft will open your browser for Google OAuth
-3. **Grant permissions:** Allow CodeCraft to access Gemini API on your behalf
+3. **Grant permissions:** Allow CodeCraft to access CodeCraft API on your behalf

 This grants you:
 - ✅ Up to **60 model requests per minute**